Budget-Constrained Item Cold-Start Handling in Collaborative Filtering Recommenders via Optimal Design: Experimental results

 \subsubsection{User Selection Comparison}

 Here the performance of our approach is compared with the baselines (presented in Section \ref{baseline}) for \textbf{Problem B}.
 To carry out the experiment, we select 300 movies from the set $\mathcal{N}$, arbitrarily.
 For each of these movies, we apply all six baselines (B1-B6) and our two algorithms (denoted by BGS1 and BGS2) to select a subset of $B$ users.
 We then generate $( \tilde{b}_i , \tilde{Q}_i )$ using the least squares estimator (or the generalized least squares estimator for BGS2), regardless of how the selection was made.
 Since this estimator outperforms the similarity based estimator for any selection of $B$ users (as demonstrated in Figure \ref{fig1}), we do not lose information by omitting them.
 Here again, we measure the prediction accuracy using the RMSE metric over all predictions.
-For the non-deterministic baselines: Clustering (B2) and Random (B3), we averaged the results over 50 runs to ensure stability.
+For the non-deterministic baselines: Clustering (B2) and Random (B3), we average the results over 50 runs to ensure stability.

 As can be seen in Figure \ref{fig2}, the optimal design based algorithms outperform the other baselines for almost any budget.
-In particular, BGS2 (which accounts for independent yet not identically distributed noises) significantly surpasses BGS1 and B1 (which are practically indistinguishable) for any budget.
+In particular, BGS2 (which accounts for independent yet not identically distributed noises) significantly \footnote{The results are significant at any significance level, since we average them over $\left| \mathcal{N} \right| = 300$ movies.} surpasses BGS1 and B1 (which are practically indistinguishable) for any budget.
 The second best performing baseline is B5, which utilizes the ratings of the ``edgy'' users.
 We conjecture that such users provide more information regarding a new item, in addition to being well-scattered in the LFM space.
 Baselines B2 and B3 (Random and Clustering\footnote{We present here only the better performing clustering technique, which is the second one discussed in Section \ref{baseline}.}) seem to perform similarly in our setting, yet a closer look discovers that by clustering the users in the LFM space we get more stable results (in the sense of lower variance of the resulted RMSE).
 We remind the reader that our basic CF model was trained using state-of-the-art algorithms, where every percent of improvement is not easily achieved.